 One might think that the driver, after having made a manual course correction or driving adjustment, would “teach” the car.
 Future revisits to that kink in the road would then go smoothly but Tesla’s system doesn’t work that way.
 At the end of the day, reams of video clips upload from the vehicle cameras to mothership — Tesla’s neural network.

-Sampling the data (last 30 days) transiting my network from vehicle (as a network client) uploaded: 71.6 GB
+Pulling data (last 30 days sample) from vehicle (as a network client) transiting my network to the NN uploaded: 71.6 GB

 Autopilot behavioral changes and improvements come from Tesla’s end-to-end AI training system, code named Dojo, via versional updates downlink to the fleet.
 In this my car (and all cars) becomes smarter.
 What needs to be smarter?
 Safety, always of course, but key on the list is the ability to flow naturally with traffic and mimic driver behaviors good or bad.
 For instance: